 In 1981 the Governor Wolf Historical Society purchased the Ralston-McKeen house for $10,000.
 The home consists of ten rooms, six of which have their original fireplaces.
 Although abandoned for many years, nearly all of the original trim and fireplace mantels remained.
 Over the years, work was done to repair plaster walls and ceilings, scrape and paint woodwork, repoint the exterior stone, repair chimneys, patch and repair floorboards, and install a heating system.
 A new cedar shake roof was installed in 2017.

 In 2016, work was begun to restore the kitchen wing to its original one storey configuration.
 Stone walls were rebuilt and a "walk-in" fireplace reconstructed on the foundation of the original.
-There is much work that remains to complete the restoration of this wing, including all interior millwork, plaster repairs, and restoration of the exterior doors.
+There is much work that remains to complete the restoration of this wing, including all interior millwork, and plaster repairs.